Beyond the Penguins: Hidden Gems in Punta Arenas, Chile

 Wandering through the market, it’s easy to linger at each booth; every piece shows careful handiwork and local character.
 The atmosphere is relaxed and inviting, with vendors eager to explain techniques or recommend colors and sizes.
 This craft market makes for an ideal stop when seeking unique gifts or durable, handmade garments to take home — especially if you’re shopping for family or looking to bring a tactile memory of the trip back with you.
 Plus, it pulls you from the chilly Arctic air for a brief moment.

-A compact, colorful market showcasing regional craftsmanship and southern Chilean culture, it’s an easy stop for visitors exploring Punta Arenas’ historic streets, museums and waterfront.
-Inside, you’ll find handcrafted wool garments and knitwear such as ponchos, hats, scarves and sweaters made from local sheep and alpaca fleece, often featuring traditional Patagonian patterns and practical designs suited for the cold, windy climate.
+A colorful market showcasing regional craftsmanship and southern Chilean culture, it’s an easy stop for anyone exploring Punta Arenas’ historic streets, museums and waterfront.
+Inside, you’ll find handcrafted wool garments and knitwear like ponchos, hats, scarves and sweaters made from local sheep and alpaca fleece, often featuring traditional Patagonian patterns and practical designs suited for the cold, windy climate.
 Leather goods including boots, belts and small accessories are produced by local artisans.

 Mapuche and indigenous-inspired crafts appear as beadwork, silver pieces, woven goods and carved items that reflect Mapuche motifs and techniques.
 Woodwork and carved pieces include small furniture, decorative items and carved souvenirs made from local timbers.
 Maritime and Patagonian-themed souvenirs range from miniature ships to whale and penguin figures, maps and prints celebrating regional wildlife and history.
 You can also find local food items such as packaged sweets, preserves and occasionally locally produced chocolates or dried meats that make good gifts.